harpak-lab/Portability_Questions/README.md

 ### Genetic distance calculations

-The fixation index (<i>F<sub>st</sub></i>) is a natural metric, a single number, to measure the divergence between two sets of chromosomes and we considered using it to measure the distance between the pair of chromosomes of an individual and chromosomes in the GWAS sample.
+The fixation index (<i>F</i><sub>st</sub>) is a natural metric, a single number, to measure the divergence between two sets of chromosomes and we considered using it to measure the distance between the pair of chromosomes of an individual and chromosomes in the GWAS sample.
 However, calculating Fst was computationally costly, so we used Euclidean distance in the PC space as a single number proxying genetic distance from the GWAS sample.

-Execute the following files to calculate <i>F<sub>st</sub></i>:
+Execute the following files to calculate <i>F</i><sub>st</sub>:

 1. `05a_pc_dist_fst.sh`
 2. All the scripts created under `temp_fst_path`

 Then, execute the following files to calculate Euclidean distance:

-1. `05e_find_best_num_pc.sh` (creates <b>Fig. S1</b>)
+1. `05e_find_best_num_pc.sh` (creates <b>Supplementary Fig. 1</b>)
 2. `05h_ukb_kgp_pca.sh` (downloads [1000 Genomes phase 3 dataset provided by Plink](https://www.cog-genomics.org/plink/2.0/resources))
 3. `05j_pc_dist_fst_plots.sh` (creates <b>Fig. 1</b>)